 Young people in beat-to-hell import cars would somehow come up with the money.
 Retired people would come up with the money.
 Guys and gals in the military would come up with the money.
 The price just didn’t seem to bother them-- they wanted what I was selling.
 And as long as I stuck to the magic sales system that I had created, the phrase: “Take My Money!” was something I began to hear, a lot.

-And so I continued to tweak and refine my magic sales system so that I could eventually utter it in my sleep, word-for-word.
-As long as I followed my system, I made money...
+And so I continued to tweak and refine my sales system so that I could eventually utter it in my sleep, word-for-word.
+As long as I followed my system, I made money.

-Eventually I got tired of the business and dealing with dog owners (especially when I had migraines-- that were becoming more frequent).
+Eventually I got tired of the business and dealing with dog owners-- especially when I had migraines.
 So, I sold the company to one of my rockstar clients who was interested in becoming a professional dog trainer.

 I taught her my magic sales system… and even though she’s only 23 years-old (and looks like she’s 12) she too is successfully signing clients for $1,000 a dog.

-Regardless, if you’re a competent dog trainer and if you follow my Magic Sales System, then you too will be able to sign clients for $1,000 a dog.
+If you’re a competent dog trainer and if you follow my Magic Sales System, then you too will be able to sign clients for $1,000 a dog.
 I've put together a downloadable course that shows you everything you need to replicate my success.
+Read more, below...

 My Magic Sales System (and the accompanying bonuses-- see below!) help you to charge more for what you already know you’re worth.